 Wife Rita, colleague and scholar in her own right, again joined us, and after presenting my assessment both she and Richard were surprised that a site of such significance, which lay within the nation’s capitol, could remain so dejected for so long.

 I explained that I’d already launched a modest blog upon which I regularly posted info and updates, that I’d made television and radio appearances and that I’d written a number of newspaper and magazine articles.
 My proposal to Richard then was that he write an essay for academic publication, to which he at once agreed, suggesting moreover that we co-author the piece – a suggestion that came as a complete surprise.
 When I asked him by what stroke of madness he was disposed to put his well-established name alongside that of mine, he answered simply that it would only be right given that I’d been the initiator.

 Receiving Richard’s support was critical – moreover it made an impression on the professors.
 It may also have impressed them that among the many well-known perks offered to U.N. office heads, which my wife had just unexpectedly become, one was a brand new four-wheel-drive Toyota Land Cruiser with driver.

 “Your project sounds interesting indeed.”
 Professor Berhanu said.
-“Might I also suggest however that there are several other sites of relevance that might enhance your understanding of Washa-Mikael?”
+“And might I also point out that there are several other sites of relevance that might enhance your understanding of Washa-Mikael?”

-“In fact,” I said, pointing to one of the various dots, “I’ve already investigated a number of other relative sites, such as the Kistana Cave Basilica, near the Awash River.”
+“In fact,” I said pointing to the map.
+“I’ve already begun to investigate a number of other relative sites.”

 “Indeed?
 You’ve been there?”